All guides

 3. Optimizes Design and Functionality

-Usability testing is a valuable tool for optimizing the design and functionality of a product or interface.
-By systematically gathering user feedback and observing their interactions, usability testing helps identify areas for improvement and informs evidence-based design decisions.
+Usability test is a valuable tool for optimizing the design and functionality of a product or interface.
+By systematically gathering customer feedback and observing their interactions, usability study helps identify areas for improvement and informs evidence-based design decisions.

-Design optimization is a continuous effort, and usability testing can help your team identify key issues that can be improved to enhance your product quality.
+Design optimization is a continuous effort, and usability study can help your team identify key issues that need attention.

 "Teams need to make a commitment to continuous improvement, and that means not simply refactoring code and addressing technical debt but also reworking and improving user interfaces.
 Teams must embrace the concept of UX debt and make a commitment to continuous improvement of the user experience.”